Skip to content

 Bordeaux (5 minutes by car), Gironde

-Château Gassies sits on 14 hectares overlooking Bordeaux and the Garonne River from the heights of Latresne, built between 1770 and 1775 as a wine-making chateau before the previous owner removed the vineyard.
-A 4-year complete renovation between June 2014 and May 2019 transformed the estate into the current operational format.
-The all-inclusive package at €23,000 covers exclusive use of the entire estate, accommodation and breakfast for up to 43 guests, access to guest pool, pool house, sauna, steam room, fitness room, sports facilities, wedding coordinator, plus tables, chairs, and cocktail tables.
-Sleeping total only.
+Château Gassies sits on 14 hectares overlooking Bordeaux and the Garonne River from the heights of Latresne, built between 1770 and 1775 as a wine-making château before the previous owner removed the vineyard.
+A four-year renovation between June 2014 and May 2019 transformed the estate into its current form.
+The all-inclusive package at €23,000 covers exclusive use of the entire estate with accommodation and breakfast for up to 43 guests, a wedding coordinator, and a wellness suite of pool, sauna, steam room, and fitness facilities.
+The estate publishes a sleeping total only.

 Why We Love It